 We had only two days to see the New York City highlights, an impossible task, but we rose to the challenge.
 Maybe our planning was off, but we were trying to sneak in a visit between two US events that couldn’t be changed.

-New York City is the largest major city by both population and population density in the United States.
-Made up of a diverse population, an eclectic workforce, and filled with visitors, even the task of defining the New York City highlights becomes a challenge.
+New York City is the largest major US city by both population and population density.
+Made up of a diverse population and an eclectic workforce and filled with visitors, even the task of defining New York City highlights becomes a challenge.

 We went for the classics.
-With only a weekend, we opted for what are probably the best-known sites, the ones you want to be sure to include.
-Then we set out to find tips and tricks to make visiting each of them easier.
+With only a weekend, we opted for the best-known sites, the ones you want to be sure to include.
+Then, we set out to find tips and tricks to make visiting each of them easier.

 New York City highlights: Day 1